wallacebrf/Synology-to-TrueNAS/README.md

 ## 27.)
 Rsync Files From Synology to TrueNAS
 <div id="Rsync_Files_From_Synology_to_TrueNAS"></div>

-this amazing guide is what i used small modfications https://www.reddit.com/r/truenas/comments/xk5nxm/solved_rsync_task_to_synology_nas/
+this amazing guide is what i used small modifications https://www.reddit.com/r/truenas/comments/xk5nxm/solved_rsync_task_to_synology_nas/

 - Create a new user account on **both** your TrueNAS and Synology NAS. <ins>It needs to be the same user name (for example `rsync`)</ins>.
 The password does not matter; does not need to be the same.